How Couples Therapy Can Save Your Marriage

 Is my marriage worth saving?

 If you are thinking thoughts like, “how can I save my marriage,” and “is my marriage even worth saving,” you are not alone.
-If you genuinely want to save your marriage, and you feel that the marriage is best for you and your partner, and you are not in an abusive relationship or anything of the sort, then your marriage is worth saving.
+If you genuinely want to know how to save your marriage, and you feel that the marriage is best for you and your partner, and you are not in an abusive relationship or anything of the sort, then your marriage is worth saving.

 Remember, people are complicated.
 Families are especially complicated.
 All relationships have their bad days (or weeks), and sometimes it’s easy to hope to throw in the towel.
 But remember that this conflict is normal, and even despite conflict and despite your mistakes, you are a whole person deserving of love.
 If you and your partner both genuinely want to be married, and you still feel love for each other, then your marriage is not only worth saving, but it is also possible to save it.